syncfusion-content/uwp-docs/uwp/sfchart/Axis.md

 ![Axis label customization support in UWP Chart](Axis_images/Axis_img35.jpg)

 You can also directly bind the collection of labels to the [`LabelsSource`](http://help.syncfusion.com/cr/cref_files/uwp/Syncfusion.SfChart.UWP~Syncfusion.UI.Xaml.Charts.ChartAxis~LabelsSource.html#) property for defining custom labels.
-The following code example demonstrates the defining the label collection in code behind and binding the property in XAML page.
+The following code example demonstrates how to define a label collection in code behind and binding the property in XAML page.

 {% tabs %}